 To make this easy for your contacts, it helps to give them an idea of what you’re looking for.
-Are you hoping to learn about a certain career path?
-Do you want to gain insight about working in a specific city?
+Are you hoping to learn about a specific career path?
+Do you want to gain insight into working in a specific city?
 Want to learn more about a particular company?
-These are great guidelines that will help spark ideas for connections from your colleagues.
+These great guidelines will help spark ideas for connections from your colleagues.

-Here’s the thing about networking that many people who are bad at it fail to understand: it’s the relationship itself that’s the goal of networking.
-Any additional results that come of it (job offers, industry intel, etc.) are simply icing on the cake.
+Here’s the thing about networking that many people who are bad at it fail to understand: the relationship itself is the goal of networking.
+Any other results that come of it (job offers, industry intel, etc.) are simply icing on the cake.

-The goal of networking is to expand your professional sphere with the idea that more contacts breed more opportunities.
-It’s just like building brand awareness for a company; you don’t expect every single person who drives past a billboard to buy from the company, but the more people who see it, the greater the chance that more people will buy.
+Networking aims to expand your professional sphere with the idea that more contacts breed more opportunities.
+It’s just like building brand awareness for a company; you don’t expect every person who drives past a billboard to buy from the company, but the more people who see it, the greater the chance that more people will buy.

-Approach networking the same way with the goal of building meaningful, personal connections that will help grow your network.
+Approach networking the same way to build meaningful, personal connections that will help grow your network.

-We’ve established that it’s best to network without ulterior motives, but you don’t want to dive in headfirst without a game plan, either.
+We’ve established that it’s best to network without ulterior motives, but you don’t want to dive headfirst without a game plan.
 That could leave you aimlessly wandering the room, squandering the valuable time you have to build connections.

 Before attending a networking event, set some goals and guidelines for yourself.
 First, think about who you want to connect with.
-Maybe you want to meet five new people, or perhaps you want to make one new connection in the field of publishing/marketing/real estate.
+Maybe you want to meet five new people, or perhaps you want to make one new connection in the publishing/marketing/real estate field.

 Formal networking events (think hundreds of people milling about in a ballroom) can be awkward.
 Bringing a friend along for the ride can make things a little easier.
 Having a buddy gives you a wingman to springboard into group conversations and gives you a point person to circle back with if your solo conversations hit a lull.

-When attending networking events with a buddy, just be mindful that instead of behaving like two magnets, stuck to each other, you’re acting more like a loose rubber band; each able to branch out in your own direction before returning to the other.
+When attending networking events with a buddy, be mindful that instead of behaving like two magnets stuck to each other, you’re acting more like a loose rubber band, each able to branch out in your own direction before returning to the other.

 When someone introduces himself, for example, you might respond, “Nice to meet you, Mike.
 I’m Sarah.”
-This will help cement their name in your brain and help make the good first impression you were going for all along.
+This will help cement their name in your brain while also making that good first impression you were going for all along.

 Not big on small talk?
 There’s an easy solution: ask a genuine question.
-Asking someone a thoughtful question about him or herself not only signals your interest but takes away some of the pressure to keep up with the back-and-forth of small talk.
+Asking someone a thoughtful question about him or herself not only signals your interest but also removes some pressure to keep up with the back-and-forth of small talk.

 Once you have someone talking, listen!
 Active listening will lead to natural, insightful responses and is a much easier way to have a genuine conversation than simply thinking about what you’ll say next while the other person is talking.

-Networking gets a whole lot easier when you shift the focus from helping yourself to helping others.
-In each interaction, ask yourself, ‘How can I help this person?’
+Networking becomes much easier when you shift the focus from helping yourself to helping others.
+In each interaction, ask yourself, “How can I help this person?”

-This doesn’t necessarily mean going around giving out free services (although networking can be a way to find mutually beneficial trade arrangements).
-It means actively listening like we mentioned in tip #6 and keeping your eyes open for opportunities where you can offer useful advice, extend a professional favor, or make a beneficial connection with someone else you know.
+This doesn’t necessarily mean giving out free services (although networking can be a way to find mutually beneficial trade arrangements).
+As we mentioned in tip #6, it means actively listening and keeping your eyes open for opportunities where you can offer helpful advice, extend a professional favor, or make a beneficial connection with someone you know.

 Business cards aren’t dead yet.
-In a fast-paced networking atmosphere, they’re still the fastest and simplest way to give and receive contact info.
-Even if you only break them out a couple times a year for networking purposes, it’s a good idea to have a stockpile of business cards in your wallet or purse.
+They’re still the fastest and most straightforward way to give and receive contact info in a fast-paced networking atmosphere.
+Even if you only break them out a couple of times a year for networking purposes, having a stockpile of business cards in your wallet or purse is a good idea.

 One bonus use for business cards?
-Pulling one out and saying “it was great talking with you.
-Let’s keep in touch” is a tidy way to wrap up a conversation that’s drawing to a close.
+Pulling one out and saying, “It was great talking with you.
+Let’s keep in touch” is a neat way to wrap up a conversation that’s drawing to a close.

 Then, keep the line of communication open by staying in touch.
-You might send an email every few months to ask what new projects they’re working on, or meet for coffee a couple times a year.
-Remember, it’s about the relationship and not what you get out of it, so every conversation doesn’t need to be a transactional one.
+You might send an email every few months to ask what new projects they’re working on or meet for coffee a couple of times a year.
+Remember, it’s about the relationship and not what you get out of it, so every conversation doesn’t need to be transactional.

 Networking isn’t limited to scheduled events.
-In fact, the best networking doesn’t feel like “networking” at all—it’s just a conversation.
+The best networking doesn’t feel like “networking” at all—it’s just a conversation.

 Diversify your professional circle by meeting new people outside industry events.
-Becoming involved with volunteer groups, hobbies, rec sports leagues, religious institutions, and community activism are all great ways to meet new people and expand your network.
+Involving volunteer groups, hobbies, rec sports leagues, religious institutions, and community activism are great ways to meet new people and expand your network.

 Like practically everything, learning how to network gets easier with practice.
-At least once per quarter, aim to attend an event that will give you a chance to put these networking tips into action.
+At least once per quarter, aim to attend an event that will give you a chance to implement these networking tips.
 With time, what feels awkward will come naturally and can pay big dividends for your career.